najnesnaj/pinetime-zephyr/docs/samples/basic/touchpoints/README.md

 ## Overview

-When touched the touchscreen triggers an interrupt, it’s address 0x15 becomes visable.
+When touched the touchscreen triggers an interrupt, it's address 0x15 becomes visable.

 ## Requirements